pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 Extended limits  and failsafe supported

+Full telemetry and full text config mode are available in OpenTX 2.3.8+.

 **RX_Num is used to give a number a given RX.
 You must use a different RX_Num per RX.
 A maximum of 64 HoTT RXs are supported.**

 **Failsafe MUST be configured once with the desired channel values (hold or position) while the RX is up (wait 10+sec for the RX to learn the config) and then failsafe MUST be set to RX/Receiver otherwise the servos will jitter!!!**